 How to Use Workflow Management Software to Automate Your Workflows

-Workflow software is a valuable tool for managing workflows and automating repetitive processes.
+Workflow management software is a valuable tool for managing workflows and automating repetitive processes.

 The first step is to create a workflow.
 We’ll use purchase orders as an example as it’s a key process for procuring goods and services.